MattMcDowall/EnumChronFill/README.md

 The info contained in these Description fields is pretty stunning in its variety.
 This has three implications:
 - It would be inordinately complex to try and devise a single regex to address all possible Desc fields.
 So our approach will be to iterate through a number of expressions, trying to make each as versatile as we reasonably can without stumbling over false positives.
 - It will be impossible for this tool to derive enum/chron info for **every** case.
 Our goal here is to try and get down to edge cases.
 Obviously, at the point where it's more difficult to construct a proper regex than it is simply to manually fix a handful of records, we'll plan to do the latter.
 - Truthfully, you'll probably want to view this script as a starting point, which hopefully will cover a large number of your records.
 But if you have a bit of Python/RegEx knowledge, you should be able to tweak it to address quite a few more.
-My edge cases may well be your low-hanging fruit, in some instances. **I'm happy to help** try to come up with search &amp; replace criteria for your specific cases.
+My edge cases may well be your low-hanging fruit, in some instances.
+I'm pretty good with regex, and **I'm happy to help** try to come up with search &amp; replace criteria for your specific cases.
 Please feel free to contact me if you think I can be of assistance.

 ## **Let me say up front . . .**
 . . . that I'm relatively new and largely self-taught when it comes to both Git and Python<sup>†</sup>.
 So I probably do things in not-the-most-efficient ways pretty regularly.
 If you have any advice for better methods to accomplish anything here, by all means please let me know.